 Established in 2009, East London Independent School originally started as a Key Stage 2-5 school located at three sites across the London Borough of Newham.
 Since 2016, when we closed our Ibex House facility, East London Independent School has operated across two schools in Newham.
-We provide education for pupils with an Autistic Spectrum Condition at our Custom House School while our Stratford Marsh site educates pupils who have SEMH requirements.
-We currently educate approximately 48 pupils across both of our schools, all of whom are referred to us by Local Authorities across London and Greater London.
+In 2018 we extended our school at Stratford Marsh and all ELIS pupils are now educated at one site.
+We provide education for pupils with an Autistic Spectrum Condition and also pupils who have SEMH requirements.
+We currently educate approximately 40 pupils, all of whom are referred to us by Local Authorities across London and Greater London.

 Our pupils are all taught in small groups of up to six to ensure each pupil receives an intensive level of support.
 Each group has a teaching team consisting of a Teacher and a Teaching Assistant.
 Each teaching team is supported by guest curriculum lecturers (e.g. Specialist Teachers, Instructors and Coaches, etc), an Educational Psychologist, Head of Pastoral Care and a Wellbeing Therapist.

 East London Independent School exists to ensure that our pupils leave us as positive, confident members of society.
 A holistic ethos of academic, therapeutic and personalised learning is achieved through clear boundaries, high expectations and positive role modelling.
 Whatever the barriers to learning, we will persevere and succeed together.

 Our School Ethos